abhisheksrc/nli/README.md

 ```bash
 python run.py test ENTAIL_MODEL NEUTRAL_MODEL CONTRADICT_MODEL EVAL_MODEL --test-file=<file> [options]
 ```
-We use the trained eocoder and decoder with attention mechanism with `beam-width = 5`, to generate the *hypotheses* and choose the final *hypothesis* having the maximum log-probability.
+We use the trained encoder and decoder with attention mechanism with `beam-width = 5`, to generate the *hypotheses* and choose the final *hypothesis* having the maximum log-probability.

 The quantitative performance of the Neural models on each label is shown here: (the numbers in the first set of columns is for the Dev set and in the second set of columns is for Test set)